huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  This page list predefined service orders that you can request as an active lab user in HUNT Cloud.
+                   We have predefined a range of common support requests to ensure speedy delivery in our Service desks.
+See the orders that active lab users can order here.
                 </v-col>
               </v-row>
               <v-row dense>